Movie: Tu Jhoothi Main Makkaar (TJMM)

 Tu Jhoothi Main Makkaar (TJMM) (2023) Movie Review: Story & Performances

-The first half of the film was very slow and it may bore you sometimes but the twist at the interval did the trick to keep audiences on the edge of their seats.
-The entry scenes of both Shraddha Kapoor and Ranbir Kapoor and the scene when Manu and Mickey came to know about Tinni’s plan are enjoyable.
+The first half of the film moves at a slow pace and may seem boring at times, but the twist just before the interval adds excitement and keeps the audience on the edge of their seats.
+The entry scenes of both Shraddha Kapoor and Ranbir Kapoor, as well as the scene when Manu and Mickey discover Tinni's plan, are thoroughly enjoyable.

-The editing by Akiv Ali & Chetan M. Solanki could have been far better as the film looked unnecessarily extended to 20-25 minutes.
-Apart from the cinematography by Santhana Krishnan Ravichandran, the compositions by Pritam & the background score by Hitesh Sonik were other highlights of this romantic comedy film.
+The editing, done by Akiv Ali and Chetan M. Solanki, could have been better, as the film seemed unnecessarily extended by about 20-25 minutes.
+Nonetheless, the cinematography by Santhana Krishnan Ravichandran, the compositions by Pritam, and the background score by Hitesh Sonik were other highlights of this romantic comedy film.

 Trailer: